openshift-eng/aos-cd-jobs/docs/sop/checklist-stage-branches.md

   - [ ] ose/stage
   - [ ] origin-web-console/stage
   - [ ] online/stage
-  - [ ] openshift-ansible
+  - [ ] openshift-ansible/stage
 - [ ] Branch master into the following:
   - [ ] origin/stage
   - [ ] ose/stage
   - [ ] origin-web-console/stage
   - [ ] online/stage
-  - [ ] openshift-ansible (check with sdodson whether this should be a tracking branch)
+  - [ ] openshift-ansible/stage (check with sdodson whether this should be a tracking branch)